Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Fix for an error where no custom font could be assigned to the axes of a bar chart
 * Fix for an error where the datarowloaded event was not executed correctly
 * Fix for an error where proxy authentication was not used when uploading a visualization
-* Fix for an error where the connection between box and Manage dialog was not disconnected properly
+* Fix for an error where the connection between Box and Manage dialog was not disconnected properly
 * Fix for an error where a wrong threat was assigned to a script
 * Fix for an error where too much memory was used
 * Fix for an error where the folder property was ignored in the mail data source
 * Fix for an error that occurred when copying an element with its own font
-* Fix for an error in the peakboard data source
+* Fix for an error in the Peakboard data source
 * Fix for an error where no variables or dataflows could be used with the Peakboard Basic Box
 * Fix for an error where the order of the last opened visualizations was not correct
 * Fix for an error where diagrams were copied with incorrect colors and fonts
 * Fix for handling a fatal error
 * Fix for an error where the Manage dialog used the DNS name instead of the IP address
-* Fix for an error where the script function peakboard.restart() had no function
+* Fix for an error where the script function Peakboard.restart() had no function
 * Fix for an error where Peakboard Designer crashed when accessing an unconnected Peakboard Edge Box
 * Fix for an error where renaming a data source was not applied to the corresponding refresh script
 * Fix for an error where the X and Y axis designation of an advanced chart was lost